bioinfo-pf-curie/mpiBWA/README.md

 1) Do not type the .map extension when you give the reference to pbwa7

-2) If you intend to run the mpiSort after the alignment you have to tell the striping of the results.
+2) For Lustre or parallel file system users.
+If you intend to run the mpiSort after the alignment you have to tell the striping of the results.
 This is done according to the striping you set in the mpiSort program with lfs setstripe command (lfs setstripe -c -1 -s 2gb .).

 Authors
 -------